Whether you need to register with a doctor, or you'd like some medical advice, there are a variety of services available to you.

-If you would prefer to register with a Medical Centre closer to your accommodation, you can also view a full list of local GP surgeries on the NHS website.
+If you would prefer to register with a Medical Centre closer to your accommodation, you can find a full list of local GP surgeries on the NHS website.
+You can also get medical support from:

 Need help urgently?